briandonaghey21/AI-Spotify-Recommendation-System/README.md

 ### Reminders/TODO
 - change redirect url on deployment
 - Postman for easy api testing
-- Recommendation is deprecated, come up with a new plan
+- ~~Recommendation is deprecated, come up with a new plan~~ Compare songs based on danceability, tempo, energy etc and use that for recommendations
 - gitignore for .env and cache